US nominates Ajay Banga for World Bank president

 The bank is under intense pressure to do more to help poor countries finance projects to combat and prepare for climate change without saddling them with heavy debt burdens.

-AP Economics Writer Paul Wiseman contributed to this story.
+Ellen Knickmeyer and Paul Wiseman contributed to this story.

 Follow the AP’s coverage of the World Bank at https://apnews.com/hub/world-bank.